anitakwanthetechie/Fashionable-Neural-Networks/README.md

 - **~90% validation accuracy**
 - **~0.30 validation loss**

-Beyond the headline accuracy, this project also inspects the model's full softmax output — the probability it assigns to *every* class, not just the winning one.
-On one test image, the model correctly identified a bag with **99.99% confidence**, correctly assigning almost zero probability to all 9 other classes — a nice illustration of how a network can be highly and appropriately confident even from a low-resolution 28×28 image.
+Beyond the headline accuracy, this project also inspects the model's full softmax output, the probability it assigns to *every* class, not just the winning one.
+On one test image, the model correctly identified a bag with **99.99% confidence**, correctly assigning almost zero probability to all 9 other classes, a nice illustration of how a network can be highly and appropriately confident even from a low-resolution 28×28 image.

 Learning curves for both accuracy and loss (train vs. validation) are plotted in the notebook to check for overfitting and confirm the model converged smoothly.